FullStacksDev/angular-and-firebase-template/README.md

 > [!IMPORTANT]
 >
 > This is like any other dependency update process and can sometimes require changes to your code.
 Especially with major version updates with breaking changes.
-We aim to keep the base template up-to-date with the latest versions of dependencies, and if these result in changes to the code we make a new release of the base template with specific instructions on what to do.
+We aim to keep the base template up-to-date with the latest versions of dependencies, and if these result in changes to the code we make a new release of the base template with best-effort instructions on what to do.
 See the next section for more on this.

 > [!TIP]
 >